← Back to blog

 workload distribution of the project

-I see the MVCC project as a system design problem: we give the specifications/interfaces in the write-up and do minimal checks on internal structures (mostly behavioral tests using SQL), and students will need to make design choices by themselves in a variety of aspects.
-The design goals in my mind:
+I see the MVCC project as a system design problem: we provide the specifications and interfaces in the write-up and perform minimal checks on internal structures (mostly behavioral tests using SQL), while students make their own design choices in a variety of areas.
+These are the design goals I have in mind:

-To achieve the design goals of the project, I applied a variety of strategies across different aspects of the project.
+To achieve these design goals, I applied a variety of strategies across the project.

 Write-up.
-We explained all the edge cases for insertion, deletion, and updates without indexes in the writeup.
-But for concurrent part and the indexes operations, we only provided a general approach to modify the version chain.
-This creates a natural stair in the difficulty of the project.
-Students who fully understand how to interpret the version chain can easily pass all single-thread tests.
-And they will need to think about the race conditions by themselves when implementing later parts.
-I used a lot of figures to illustrate how to perform an operation step-by-step.
-If someone ever worked with me in some companies, you will find the write-up of the MVCC project is basically a Chi-style design doc…
+We explained all the edge cases for insertion, deletion, and updates without indexes in the write-up.
+For the concurrent portion and index operations, however, we provided only a general approach to modifying the version chain.
+This creates a natural progression in the project’s difficulty.
+Students who fully understand how to interpret the version chain can easily pass all single-threaded tests.
+They will then need to reason about race conditions themselves when implementing later parts.
+I used many figures to illustrate how to perform an operation step by step.
+Anyone who has worked with me at a company will find that the MVCC project write-up is basically a Chi-style design doc…

 Refactors / Design Choices.
-It is easy to handle things when there is only one thread and when the test cases are simple.
-However, when MVCC indexes come along and when there are more concurrent tests, students will need to make design choices and do some refactors.
-For example, all DML executors (insert into an unused slot, delete, update without changing the primary key) all do the same thing — update a tuple.
-They could update a tuple to a deletion marker, or a new value.
-At this point, students should realize that they should extract the common part to a helper function.
-On the storage format, we only tested the minimal requirement (i.e., one undo log for one tuple in one transaction, replay the undo logs).
-There are a lot of things up to students to decide, for example, whether to store some data with the deletion marker.
-When it comes to the bonus tasks, students will likely need to do another refactor, because the sequential scan code will be reused across sequential scan, index scan, garbage collection, aborts, and serializable verification.
-Having one helper function for all of these things can help them better organize the code and fix bugs in one place.
+It is easy to handle things when there is only one thread and the test cases are simple.
+However, when MVCC indexes and more concurrent tests arrive, students need to make design choices and perform some refactors.
+For example, all DML executors—insert into an unused slot, delete, and update without changing the primary key—do the same thing: update a tuple.
+They can update a tuple to either a deletion marker or a new value.
+At this point, students should realize that they need to extract the common logic into a helper function.
+For the storage format, we tested only the minimum requirement (i.e., one undo log for one tuple in one transaction, plus replaying the undo logs).
+Many decisions are left to the students, such as whether to store data with the deletion marker.
+When it comes to the bonus tasks, students will likely need another refactor because the sequential scan code is reused across sequential scans, index scans, garbage collection, aborts, and serializable verification.
+Having one helper function for all these operations can help them organize the code and fix bugs in one place.

 Testing